 SANC is a nature preserve in an urban area.
 It provides the opportunity to escape the stresses of life in a peaceful, natural environment of great beauty.

-SANC grounds are open dawn to dusk March 1st to November 30th Wednesday through Sunday.
-The grounds are closed December 1st to February 28th.
+SANC grounds are open from dawn to dusk, except in inclement weather, as posted at the Van Duzer Street gate.
 Our main entrance is located on Van Duzer St. between Broad St. and the intersection of Van Duzer St. and St. Paul's Ave.
 It is 30 minute walk from the Staten Island Ferry - take Bay St. to Van Duzer St. You may also take the S74 bus from the ferry terminal and get off at the intersection of Broad St. and Van Duzer St. Turn right and walk one and a half long blocks on Van Duzer St. (house numbers will decrease).
 SANC is near the Mud Lane Historic District.
 To visit the District go to the intersection of Van Duzer St. and St. Paul's Ave and continue up St. Paul's.

 Write: Serpentine Art and nature Commons Inc., PO Box 40252 ;